rwparry/FH-Training-App-JQM/README.md

-# FeedHenry jQuery Mobile Tutorial - v8
+# FeedHenry jQuery Mobile Tutorial - Getting to v8

 ## Overview
 This part of the tutorial will teach you how to use save and load setting from the device local storage using the $fh.act() API call.
 More information on this API call can be found [here](http://docs.feedhenry.com/api-reference/local-storage/).
 After completing this tutorial you will be able to: